 - Did your organization invest any resources to make the program/activity successful?
-In the early stages, we hired a fleet management company who could assist us with obtaining, tracking and monitoring the shuttle.
-We contracted with "KeepTruckin", a fleet management company based in San Francisco.
+(For example: staffing, development of workshops etc.) In the early stages, Roots hired a fleet management company who could assist us with obtaining, tracking and monitoring the shuttle.
+Roots contracted with "KeepTruckin", a fleet management company based in San Francisco.
 "KeepTruckin" utilizes an Electronic Logging Device (ELD) that connects to our shuttle bus and tracks driving hours, routes/mileage and destinations; and monitors the shuttle's engine.
 Utilizing an ELD gives us the ability to ensure we are following the Hours of Service (HOS) rule that mandates how long a driver can operate the shuttle bus each day; as well as the capability to track the mileage and monitor when our shuttle bus is in need of maintenance. - Did you do any outreach to the target population, outside of referrals by Probation?
 If so, what were the results of your outreach?
+Roots does not receive referrals from Probation.
+There outreach is conducted

-We do not receive referrals from probation.
-Our outreach is conducted via our marketing materials.
-We've been able to leverage the Safe Landing service site funded through Behavioral Health in order to obtain referral information from community members who exit Santa Rita jail and connect them to Roots Main clinic.

-• Describe how successfully your organization achieved your contract milestones and the other contract deliverables?

-In the early stages, we purchased, branded, licensed and insured Roots Shuttle.
-Even though the shuttle capacity is 14 passengers, due to the COVID pandemic, we transport a maximum of 7 passengers per route for the safety of our passengers and drivers.
-We developed and implemented a shuttle schedule to better meet passenger needs: Monday - Saturday 8am - Midnight (when there is only one driver, a temporary schedule is put in place: Monday - Saturday 10am - 8:30pm).
-We designed and produced an A-frame sign which states the hours of operation and destination.
+- via our marketing materials.
+They've been able to leverage the Safe Landing service site funded through Behavioral Health in order to obtain referral information from community members who exit Santa Rita jail and connect them to Roots Main clinic. - Describe how successfully your organization achieved your contract milestones and the other contract deliverables?
+In the early stages, Roots purchased, branded, licensed and insured Roots Shuttle.
+Even though the shuttle capacity is 14 passengers, due to the COVID pandemic, they transport a maximum of 7 passengers per route for the safety of our passengers and drivers.
+They developed and implemented a shuttle schedule to better meet passenger needs: Monday Saturday 8am Midnight (when there is only one driver, a temporary schedule is put in place: Monday Saturday 10am 8:30pm).
+They designed and produced an A-frame sign which states the hours of operation and destination.
 The A-frame sign is placed at the bottom of the ramp at the Santa Rita jail site.

-In the month of September 2021, we hired and trained 2 shuttle drivers.
-We conducted dry-runs of our shuttle routes to and from Santa Rita, Dublin BART and Oakland.
+In the month of September 2021, they hired and trained 2 shuttle drivers.
+They conducted dry-runs of our shuttle routes to and from Santa Rita, Dublin BART and Oakland.
 The shuttle route is as follows: Leaves Santa Rita to Dublin Bart and returns to Santa Rita--round trip is approx. 20mins; at the 6.5 hour point of the shift, the shuttle travels to Oakland bus depot located at Eastmont Mall (73rd & Macarthur).

-We officially launched Roots Shuttle Service on October 20, 2021.
-Since then, we have provided 2,857 individuals who have exited Santa Rita jail with an opportunity to not only get a safe ride but also gain support they need.
-Our daily interaction with those released gives us an even greater opportunity to connect those who are sheltered, unsheltered or marginally sheltered to Roots services.
+They officially launched Roots Shuttle Service on October 20, 2021.
+There is daily interaction with those released gives us an even greater opportunity to connect those who are sheltered, unsheltered or marginally sheltered to Roots services.
 This in turn, reduces the chances of more community members being unsheltered and/or without support.